HTTP-RPC/Sierra/README.md

 <text-field columns="12" pattern="[a-zA-z]*" alignmentX="0.0"/>
 ```

+If the text field's root pane has a default button, the button's action will only be performed if the input is valid.

 ### Element Names
 The "name" attribute associates an identifier with a component.
 The value is automatically injected into a field with the same name defined by the document's owner (called an "outlet").